vinntt/vinntt/README.md

 🌱 I am currently focusing on **HTML | CSS | Bootstrap | Javascript (ES6)| React | VueJS | ExpressJs | NodeJs | MongoDb | Axios** and eager to learn new things.

+💻 I enjoy building awesome **softwares** and **websites** that solve practical problems.

 🎯 My Goal is to be a **Web Developer** and a **Women** in **Tech**.

 ✨ My background is **Project Management** and **Team Assistant**.
 I'm quite familiar with **Agile, Scrum, Kanban** working concept.

+👀 When I am not at my desk, you can find me in the kitchen 🍔🍜🍣🍸🍻☕.
+I also like to spend time on my bike 🚴 and on a trip with my backpack 🎒.

 ## Connect With Me👋🏼
 <p align="left">